SciML/ReservoirComputing.jl/docs/src/examples/layers.md

 # Using different layers

 The composability of the ESN struct allows for the construction of the model with different reservoirs or input layers.
-In ReservoirComputing.jl are present different implementations of these layers found in literature, but of course one is free to build a custom one.
-Following the prior example we will continue to use the Lorenz system prediction as our test.
+In ReservoirComputing.jl there are different implementations of these layers found in the literature, but, of course, one is free to build a custom implementation.
+Following the prior example, we will continue to use the Lorenz system prediction as our test.

 ```julia
 using ParameterizedFunctions, OrdinaryDiffEq